Fantastic News

 Pets are part of the family.
 Victoria requires you to register your pet when you move to live in the city of Melbourne.

-To keep pets safe, pet owners are required to microchip and register their animal with the local government.
-You can see how you can apply at the City of Melbourne official website.
+To keep pets safe, pet owners are required to microchip and register their animals with the local government.
+You can see how you can apply at the City of Melbourne’s official website.

 Voting and elections in Melbourne

-In order to vote for local elections, you have to be registered as a local resident.
+To vote in local elections, you have to be registered as a resident.
 In Melbourne, it’s mandatory to vote at all levels of government elections, and you can be fined if you fail to do so.

 Updating your driver’s license